krook/openwhisk-package-mqtt-watson/README.md

     -p apiToken "+-derpbog" \
     -p clientId "a:12e45g:mqttapp"
 ```

-To use trigger feed to delete the trigger.

-`$WSK_CLI trigger delete subscription-event-trigger`

 ## Associate Watson MQTT trigger and action by using rule
  1. Create a new trigger, using the example above.